mayan-edms/Mayan-EDMS/docs/topics/signatures.rst

 Document signatures
 ===================

-**Mayan EDMS** supports two types of document signatures, these are embedded and detached signatures.
-When a document with an embedded signature is uploaded, this signature is readily detected as part of the document inspection step, the status of the signature can then be verified by accessing the signatures sections of a documents.
+**Mayan EDMS** supports two types of document signatures: embedded and detached signatures.
+When a document with an embedded signature is uploaded, this signature is readily detected as part of the document inspection step.
+The status of the signature can be verified by accessing the signatures sections of a document.

 Existing non signed documents can be signed in one of two ways: by downloading the document, signing it, and uploading the signed document